(888) 448-0302 Talk to a recovery specialist 24/7

 Individuals chatting at an outpatient program meeting

 Outpatient care has the same overall intention as inpatient rehab, though the approach relies on a lot of self-direction.
-Outpatient treatment is recommended for newly sober individuals or anyone who needs extra support to help them stay on track in recovery.
-In some cases, outpatient rehab could be recommended if you have a stable home environment and can successfully abstain form using drugs of alcohol.
+It’s recommended for newly sober individuals or anyone who needs extra support to help them stay on track in recovery.
+If you have a stable home environment and can successfully abstain from using drugs or alcohol, some cases may recommend outpatient rehab.

-While in the program, you should be able to maintain a regular daily routine, whether that is going to work or school while attending 12-step meetings, group therapy sessions, one-on-one sessions, and family therapy sessions.
+While in the program, you need to maintain a regular daily routine.
+This could be going to work or school, attending 12-step meetings, participating in group therapy sessions, engaging in one-on-one sessions, and attending family therapy sessions.
 As an outpatient, your treatment plan is individualized according to your needs.
 You will have access to psychiatrists, nurses, doctors, and counselors while you are in the facility.
 When you are away, you always have access to on-call support to help you stay on track.

-Landmark’s outpatient program is designed as a 10-week intensive outpatient program.
-However, some patients will be discharged more quickly, depending on their progress and other mitigating factors, such as co-occurring conditions.
+Landmark designs its outpatient program as a 10-week intensive course.
+However, depending on their progress and other mitigating factors, such as co-occurring conditions, some patients may undergo a quicker discharge.

 If you or a loved one is struggling with addiction, we can help.
 Contact us today to learn more about our inpatient and outpatient programs.
+We have Landmark Recovery locations all over the country, ready to help you with your residential drug rehab needs.
 All you need to do is call 888-448-0302.
 Our admissions team is available to talk day or night.

 recovery specialist available 24 hours a day at landmark recovery